avg —

 Instructions

-While the soy meat is boiling, peel the onion, wash the champignons and the vegetables.
+While the soy meat is boiling, I prepare the vegetables: I peel the onion and thoroughly wash the champignons and tomatoes under running water.

-The vermicelli has absorbed almost all the water and has reached "al dente" softness.
+The finished vermicelli has absorbed almost all the water and reached the "al dente" stage – soft on the outside, but with a slight springiness inside.

-Return the fried soy meat to the multicooker.
+I return the fried soy meat with mushrooms and onion to the multicooker.
+I gently mix it with the vermicelli.

 Tips